 Effect of gender, children, and marital status on job change probability

-Other variables examined in this survey gender, marital status, and whether there are children in the household. are important since they affect the mobility of an individual and their willingness to change jobs.
+Other variables examined in this survey were gender, marital status, and whether there are children in the household.
+Appendix 1 shows the fifth regression where we introduced those variables.
+Children are an important factor since they affect the mobility of an individual and their willingness to change jobs.
 Children on average will reduce one’s probability of switching jobs by 2.33%, holding other things constant.
 Gender also matters since females and males have different behavior patterns.
 Gender and marital status had an insignificant effect on the dependent variable.
 Females and married people are more likely to change jobs (0.37% and 0.25% respectively); however, these factors cannot be viewed as isolated variables.
 Although the factors that were added to the new relationship model definitely affect people’s choice of job change in the real life, they do not have much effect in this regression.
 Gender and marital status turned out to have a statistically insignificant effect on the probability of job change.
 It is incorrect to assume a single effect of marriage and children on work choices, therefore we introduced interaction terms in the sixth regression.
 Through these terms one can see the difference between male and female experience with children and marriage.

 Changes in variables in the best-fit regression

 Since we introduced the simple regression, we created the sixth regression that is a more fitting relationship model between the probability of job change, college majors, and other confounding factors.
-This regression 6.02% change in the dependent variable, which is a significant improvement from the 0.19% in the simple regression.
+This regression accounts for 6.02% change in the dependent variable, which is a significant improvement from the 0.19% in the simple regression.

 College majors